-Q1: May a conforming implementation define and recognize a pragma which would change the semantics of the language?
+Q1: May a conforming implementation support a pragma which changes the semantics of the language?

-10 Dec 92

-X3J11/90-020 (Walter J. Murray)
+#006 10 Dec 92 X3J11/90-020 (Walter J. Murray)

 Q1: How does strtoul behave when presented with a subject sequence that begins with a minus sign?